SAP-samples/vora-vine/README.md

 3. Creating necessary tables and view
     - Download the Apache Zeppelin notebook from following link [prerequisites](./zeppelin_notebooks/prerequisites.json)

-    - Upload the notebook to Apache Zeppelin - < jumpbox >:9099 in case of vora cluster and < ip address >:9099 in case of dev edition, for help follow the steps in the [link](https://zeppelin.apache.org/docs/0.6.0/quickstart/explorezeppelinui.html)
+    - Upload the notebook to Apache Zeppelin - < hostname >:9099.
+      for help follow the steps in the [link](https://zeppelin.apache.org/docs/0.6.0/quickstart/explorezeppelinui.html)

     - The notebook will open up.

-    - *If you are using SAP Vora 1.4 Cluster then change the interpreter to %vora from %jdbc.( by default it has been set to %jdbc   in all the Apache Zeppelin notebooks) as shown in image below*
+    - *If you are using SAP Vora 2.0 Cluster then change the interpreter to %vora from %vorathrift.( by default it has been set to %vorathrift   in all the Apache Zeppelin notebooks) as shown in image below*

     ![Alt text](./documentation/basic_sql/images/interpreter.png "Optional title")
     - Now you can click on Run all paragraphs button on top of the page to create tables in SAP Vora using data from the existing             HDFS files preloaded on the instance.